ATSzimmat/Rhistorical2/README.md

 This source selection can be expanded with hist_include to include your own sources that are not (yet) provided as part of the_sources.
-On the other hand, this selection can also be restricted with two other R historical functions.
+On the other hand, this selection can also be restricted with two other R historical2 functions.
 With hist_contain, you can limit the source selection to sources that contain specific words, and with hist_delete, you can remove unwanted source excerpts directly from your source selection.
 Once you’ve quickly and efficiently created a selection of